kaustumbh7/Sentiment-Analysis/README.md

-# SurveyBot-MIL-
+# Sentiment Analyser-
-Automated feedback analysis bot to help businesses get feedback from their customers and boost up their services.
+A sentiment analysis model using Google and Amazon APIs.